RoyDemeulenaere/Bio-informatics-internship-Howest/README.md

 ```

 The receiver gene set of interest is defined as genes significantly upregulated in the receiver cell type.
 NicheNet ranks sender-cell ligands by how well they match with the predicted target genes to the receiver-cell.
 The results should be interpreted as candidate ligand-receptor-target hypotheses.
+Afterwards a Gene Ontology enrichment is performed on the predicted target genes.
+Using Cytoscape, networks are created consisting of ligand-receptro-target connections.
+Also Gene Ontology terms are performed to understand the biological meaning of the interaction network.